A curly Case Study with Wellster Healthtech Group

 For each study, curly delivered:

-Real, adaptive voice conversations with each respondent — not a fixed questionnaire, but a genuine dialogue that followed what people actually said and probed where it mattered.
+• Real, adaptive voice conversations with each respondent — not a fixed questionnaire, but a genuine dialogue that followed what people actually said and probed where it mattered.

-A live dashboard, not a static report — segment views, univariate and multivariate analyses, the ability to chat with the dataset and pull a fresh angle in seconds.
+• A live dashboard, not a static report — segment views, univariate and multivariate analyses, the ability to chat with the dataset and pull a fresh angle in seconds.

-Downloadable reports, generated from the same underlying data, ready to share with leadership.
+• Downloadable reports, generated from the same underlying data, ready to share with leadership.

 The quiet shift here is that the qual-quant tradeoff stops being a tradeoff.
 Depth and scale, on the same study.
 But the more important shift is what that makes possible downstream: insights that move directly from interview to roadmap.
-Wellster used the GoLighter findings to ship concrete product changes — including new flexibility features in the patient account that gave customers exactly the control they'd asked for.
+Wellster used the GoLighter findings to ship concrete product changes — including new flexibility features in the patient account that gave patients exactly the control they'd asked for.
 Research that ends in a feature, not a footnote.

 "What convinced me: curly turns open-ended conversations into hard data.
-For the first time, we didn't just have a hunch about what drives our customers — we had the proof.
+For the first time, we didn't just have a hunch about what drives our patients — we had the proof.
 Measurable.
 Significant.
 Specific enough to translate directly into a product roadmap built around what our patients actually asked for.
 That changes how we make decisions."

 — Viola Karl, Commercial VP, Wellster Healthtech Group